Maylar

 Divine Goals & Aspirations

 If a lie is repeated enough times, people will believe it.
 Sometimes even the liar will believe it.
 This has happened to Maylar.
 Maylar likes breaking things, taking things, and hurting people.
 “Survival of the fittest” and “That which does not kill you, makes you stronger” were just empty mottos Maylar spouted off to justify his evil and selfish actions.
 Initially.
 Now Maylar is a true believer in his dogma.
 If you give Maylar a few million years, he might have a redemption character arc.
 Its unlikely Scarterra will last long enough for this to occur, my world is only about 50,000 to 100,000 years old.
-Maylar is probably 10% less evil in the the Third Age than he was in the the First Age though no one, including Maylar, has figured this out.
+Maylar is slightly less malevolent in the the Third Age than he was in the the First Age though no one has figured this out, let alone Maylar.
 So Maylar never stopped having his mortal followers and Spirit minions attack people for no reason to “test their strength.”
 In the First and Second Age, if the target of this “test” handily defeated Maylar’s proxy, than Maylar would often swear vengeance and send more minions against the disrespectful mortal.
 In the Third Age, if the target of one of his “tests” overcomes the obstacle with true strength, Maylar may just shrug and say “I guess he is strong” and then move on with his godly life.
-They might have to fight a Maylar creature later, but they are not going to ruthlessly hounded constantly for the rest of their short lives.
-This is a very small change, but it is not the only sign of Maylar softening up slightly.
-A relatively benign faction of Maylar known Herders of Men is growing in numbers and political clout.
+They might have to fight a Maylar creature later, but they are not going to ruthlessly hounded constantly for the rest of their short lives like they would if they ended up on the naughty list of one of the rest of the Nine.
 The fact that once someone proves themselves, they don’t need additional tests, at least not all the time, might lead to the creation of new diseases.
 The real world has all sorts of diseases that you only get once.
 A lot of diseases are far more mild for children than adults.
 That would go along with Maylar’s values.
 He does not normally want to “test” children as hard as he tests adults.

 Social